How to choose or change a life insurance beneficiary

 Your children or dependents

-You should also keep in mind that this can get a little complicated if you have young children or minors who depend on you.
-Most insurance companies will make you choose an adult custodian or legal guardian who can help your kid or dependent manage your benefits should you pass before they turn 18.
+You should also keep in mind that this could get a little complicated if you have young children or minors who depend on you.
+Most insurance companies will make you choose an adult custodian or legal guardian who could help your kid or dependent manage your benefits should you pass before they turn 18.